gvwilson/sensibleadventures/bookster/bookster.md

 Erileine just gaped.
 "But---"

 "My paere wanted me to learn my way around," Piaerre said, his voice not much louder than a whisper.
-"After my maere left and he remarried and we started fighting all the time.
+"After he remarried and we started fighting all the time.
 He said a good captain needs to know the bilges as well as the captain's table."
 He sniffled.
 "And when Razi showed up and wanted to look at all the old stuff here, paere said all right, let's make a deal.
 That's why he started teaching me stuff."
 His face crumpled.
 "But now he's g-gone and I don't know what to *do*."

 Thomas pointed at Erileine.
 "The portrait---now."